json-api/json-api/format/index.md

 an offset-based strategy might use `page[offset]` and `page[limit]`, while a cursor-based strategy might use `page[cursor]`.

+> Note: The above example URI shows unencoded `[` and `]` characters simply for readability.
+In practice, these characters must be percent-encoded, as noted in the base specification.

 > Note: This section applies to any endpoint that responds with a resource collection as primary data, regardless of the request type.